Gra7ityIC3/bug-analysis-website/docs/UserGuide.md

 **Q**: Why is there no refresh feature for SQLancer bug reports?<br>
 **A**: SQLancer bug reports are compiled manually in the official [SQLancer bugs repository](https://github.com/sqlancer/bugs/blob/master/bugs.json), which is not frequently updated.
 As such, there is no refresh feature for SQLancer bug reports in the current version of the website.

+**Q**: Why can’t I generate charts for SQLancer bug reports?<br>
+**A**: Chart generation is only supported for GitHub issues because they are regularly updated and reflect the latest data, whereas SQLancer bug reports are compiled manually and not updated frequently.